Eric Weissberg

-Eric Weissberg (August 16, 1939 – March 22, 2020) was an American singer, banjo player, and multi-instrumentalist, whose most commercially successful recording was his banjo solo in "Dueling Banjos," featured as the theme of the film Deliverance (1972) and released as a single that reached number 2 in the United States and Canada in 1973.
+Eric Weissberg (August 16, 1939 – March 22, 2020) was an American singer, banjo player, and multi-instrumentalist, whose most commercially successful recording was his banjo solo in "Dueling Banjos", featured as the theme of the film Deliverance (1972) and released as a single that reached number 2 in the United States and Canada in 1973.

 A member of the folk group the Tarriers for years, Weissberg later developed a career as a session musician.
 He played and recorded with leading folk, bluegrass, rock, and popular musicians and groups from the middle of the 20th century to its end.

 Life and career

 Weissberg was born in Brooklyn, New York City, the son of Cecile (Glasberg), a liquor buyer, and Will Weissberg, a publicity photographer.
 He attended The Little Red Schoolhouse in New York's Greenwich Village and graduated from The High School of Music & Art in New York City.
 He went on to the University of Wisconsin–Madison and the Juilliard School of Music.
 From 1956 to 1958, Weissberg frequently joined Bob Yellin, John Herald and Paul Prestopino at Washington Square Park to play on Sundays from 12-6pm.
 Public folk-singing in that park was forbidden by the city except for Sunday afternoons.
 John Herald the lead singer played guitar.
 Bob Yellin played guitar and 5-string.
 Weissberg usually played 5-string but also fiddle.
 Paul Prestopino played mandolin.
 Weissberg joined an early version of the Greenbriar Boys (1958–59), but left before they made any recordings.
 He joined The Tarriers, replacing Erik Darling.
 At the time, the Tarriers had had a hit with "Banana Boat Song"; Harry Belafonte's version, released soon afterward, became a bigger hit.

 Weissberg was taken on as a string-bass player, but the group soon made use of his multi-instrumental talents as banjo player, fiddler, guitarist, mandolin player, and singer.
 He started performing with the Tarriers while still a student at Juilliard.
 His first album with The Tarriers, Tell The World About This (1960), has a much rougher feel than the smoothly produced sound of The Weavers or The Kingston Trio.

 In 1964, he had one-year's service with the National Guard, which he had earlier joined.
 After his return, the Tarriers re-formed.
 In 1965, the group accompanied Judy Collins on a tour of Poland and Russia, but disbanded soon after.
 Collins was sufficiently impressed with his musicianship to use Weissberg as a session musician on Fifth Album (1965) and several later albums.

 Commercially, interest in acoustic folk groups was waning.
-Weissberg developed a career as a session musician, playing on albums by The Clancy Brothers, Doc Watson, Melanie, Billy Joel, Frankie Valli, Bob Dylan, Loudon Wainwright III, Talking Heads, Tom Paxton, Jim Croce, Art Garfunkel, John Denver, Ronnie Gilbert, and others.
+Weissberg developed a career as a session musician, playing on albums by The Clancy Brothers, Doc Watson, Melanie, Billy Joel, Barbra Streisand, Frankie Valli, Bob Dylan, Loudon Wainwright III, Talking Heads, Tom Paxton, Jim Croce, Art Garfunkel, John Denver, Ronnie Gilbert, and others.